 - strengthen the strategic relationship between the UK and Canada.

-The objective of this funding opportunity is to accelerate diabetes research into mechanisms and translational solutions to improve the lives of people with diabetes in Canada and the UK through research funding for internationally competitive and innovative UK-Canada diabetes research teams that will enable the pursuit of shared research interests.
+The objective is to accelerate diabetes research into mechanisms and translational solutions to improve the lives of people with diabetes in Canada and the UK through research funding for approximately six internationally competitive and innovative UK-Canada Diabetes Research Teams that will enable the pursuit of shared research interests.

 The focus of the collaborative projects will be upon ‘mechanisms and translational solutions’.
 Projects should focus on one or more of the following key diabetes knowledge gaps: